mnot/I-D/http-proxy-problem/draft.md

 consent of either the end user or the origin server.
 This means that a response that appears to be coming from the origin server is actually coming from the intercepting proxy.
-This makes it difficult to support features like authentication, as the unexpected status code breaks many clients (e.g., non-interactive applications like software installers).
+This makes it difficult to support features like proxy authentication, as the unexpected status code breaks many clients (e.g., non-interactive applications like software installers).

+In addition, as adoption of multi-path TCP (MPTCP){{RFC6824}} increases, the ability of intercepting proxies to offer a consistent service degrades.

 ## Configuration As Side Effect